 No specific statute protects employees who blow the whistle on wrongdoing at FCC-regulated companies, but a patchwork of federal and state law prohibits workplace retaliation in many scenarios.
 Companies and employees alike should be aware of the rules in their jurisdiction.

-This article by TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Compliance & Ethics Professional on July 25, 2014.
+TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Compliance & Ethics Professional on July 25, 2014.
 The full article is available as a PDF on our site.

 Company liability and employee protections for FCC whistleblowers